waqar741/FinTrac/README.md

 ## 📄 License

 This project is open source.
-[Add License Type here, e.g., MIT]
+License MIT.

 ---